zonemaster/zonemaster/docs/public/README.md

 ```
 mdbook serve
 ```
-* Copy the `book` directory with all files to your laptop and go directly to that directory and open `book/index.html`.
+* Copy the `book` directory with all files to your computer, go directly to that directory and open `book/index.html`.